Skip to content

 Introduction

 All swaps are routed through a single base asset, a stablecoin, HBD (Hive Backed Dollars).
-Using HBD exposes LPs only to 1-sided volatility which makes liquidity provision on VSC more predictable and efficient for both institutional and retail participants.
+Using HBD exposes LPs only to 1-sided volatility which makes liquidity provision on Magi more predictable and efficient for both institutional and retail participants.

 • Native Multi-Chain Asset Support